 Why was the Gateway Arch built in St. Louis?

 St. Louis was historically recognized as the Gateway to the West due to its position along the Mississippi River and its role in westward expansion.
-The location was chosen to honor that legacy and revitalize the riverfront Easy to understand, harder to ignore..
+The location was chosen to honor that legacy and revitalize the riverfront Took long enough..

 Can you visit the top of the Gateway Arch?

 Yes.
-Visitors can ride enclosed trams to an observation area at the apex, where windows offer views of the city and surrounding region.
+Visitors can ride enclosed trams to an observation area at the apex, where windows offer views of the city and surrounding region Worth keeping that in mind.
+And it works..

 Is the Gateway Arch part of a national park?